 Sure, I get nice comments and constructive criticism as well.
 It’s just that you remember the haters more vividly.

-Civil discourse is possible – it’s just not likely
+Civil discourse is possible – just not likely

 The comments section is there so that readers can share their own points of view.
 Too often they’re talking points rather than real points, or lazy-ass, knee-jerk retorts like: